delehef/asgart/README.md

 If you wish to look for reversed-complemented duplications, use the `-R` and `-C` options, that can be combined in `-RC`.
-And the `-v` option will give you more informations, as well as a visual overview of the progress.
+And the `-v` option will give you more informations as the progress goes on.

 ```
-asgart seq.fasta seq.fasta -RCv
+asgart -RCv seq.fasta
 ```

 ## Input

-As input, ASGART takes FASTA files containing the sequences within which to look for duplications.
+As input, ASGART takes one or more FASTA files containing the sequences within which to look for duplications.
 They can be either in the FASTA or multiFASTA format.

 ## Output